learning-zone/javascript-basics/README.md

 weakSet.add(obj2);

 weakSet.has(obj2); // true
-delete obj2; // Don't take it literally - you can't delete objects like that.
+delete obj2; // Don\'t take it literally - you can\'t delete objects like that.
 Use scope to execute this.

 weakSet.has(obj2); // false, because you deleted obj2, so WeakSet releases it automatically weakSet.delete(obj1); // obj1 deleted from the set